ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 express their own flow control limits to the next hop.
 The intermediary can send these signals via HTTP/3 flow control messages, HTTP/2 flow control messages, or as WebTransport flow control capsules, where appropriate.
+Intermediaries are responsible for storing any data for which they advertise flow control credit if that data cannot be immediately forwarded to the next hop.

 In practice, an intermediary that translates flow control signals between simlar WebTransport protocols, such as between two HTTP/2 connections, can often